Get Help Today(877) 648-4288

-What Are the Effects of Using Lunesta?
+What Are The Effects Of Using Lunesta?

 Lunesta is a sedative-hypnotic prescription drug which alleviates insomnia.
 It is the brand-name for eszopiclone, a Schedule IV controlled substance.
 Patients usually take Lunesta once every day, directly before bed.
 Lunesta is intended to be a short-term medication, so a typical Lunesta prescription will last for only several weeks.
-However, clinical trials have shown that Lunesta may be effective for treating insomnia for an extended period of at least six months.
+However, clinical trials have shown that Lunesta may be effective for treating insomnia for an extended period of at least 6 months.
 If people misuse Lunesta, the effects of the drug can cause dependence and withdrawal.
 Since it is illegal to possess Lunesta without a prescription, some drug traffickers sell Lunesta pills to people who cannot acquire them from a pharmacy.
 In the parlance of the illegal drugs market, Lunesta pills are known as “sleepers,” “sleepeasies,” and “zombies.”

 Lunesta is a “Z-drug,” a type of medication which mimics the effects of Benzodiazepines by functioning as a GABA receptor agonist.
 Ambien and Sonata also belong to this medication category.
 GABA is a neurotransmitter which inhibits impulses among neurons and sedates the nervous system.
 When Lunesta and other Z-drugs bind to GABA receptors in the brain, they cause the brain to release GABA.
 The effects of GABA help a person fall asleep and stay asleep through the night.

-The Side-Effects of Lunesta
+The Side-Effects Of Lunesta

 In low doses, Lunesta is not likely to inflict any serious health consequences.
 However, anyone who uses Lunesta may experience some side-effects.
 The more common side-effects of Lunesta include: